Blckvia/gopl-answers/README.md

 - [ex6.3](ex6.2): ex6.3 create Intersect, Difference and Symmetric methods
 - [ex7.1](ex7.1): ex7.1 create WordCounter and LineCounter.
 Using bufio package
 - [ex7.2](ex7.2): ex7.2 wraps a writer to count written words.
+- [ex7.5](ex7.5): ex7.5 provides a LimitReader that reports EOF at a given offset.